 The fall and rise of kayak touring

 Every year I hear the same story.
 Boats shrank to fit into smaller urban apartments and tighter schedules.
 Kids and careers yanked the Gen Xers out of their cockpits.
 Creaky backs and aching shoulders told baby boomers to stop sleeping on the ground and paddling six days in a row.
-Millennials were suctioned directly into their smartphones, and piles of student loan debt made shelling out for a sea kayak and all the gear to support two weeks in challenging waters impossible.
+Millennials were suctioned directly into their smartphones, and piles of student loan debt made shelling out for a touring kayak and all the gear to support two weeks in challenging waters impossible.

 Manufacturers responded.
 They generated fleets of recreational kayaks, day tourers and paddleboards, great for quick jaunts but not ideal for camping.
 Sea kayaks became a tiny trickle of retailers’ inventory.
 Today, paddling is like going for a hike or a few hours at the gym, not a voyage where you pore over charts weeks ahead of time.